Colleges And Universities That Are Need Aware

 Attending a four year college or university costs hundreds of thousands of dollars, so considering all of your financial aid options before you apply is extremely important as you decide where you are interested in attending school.

-Some colleges and universities have “need aware” financial aid, which can affect your decision to apply as well as your chance of admission.
+Many colleges and universities have “need aware” financial aid, which can affect your decision to apply as well as your chance of admission.
 If you’re interested in need aware schools and learning what this financial aid policy means for you and the admissions process, read on!

 What Does Need Aware Financial Aid Mean?

 Need aware schools consider the financial situation of the applicant in their admissions decisions.

 This means they consider every applicant’s ability to pay tuition as a component of the admissions process.
 While all schools consider aspects of your life like course load, GPA, and test scores, need aware schools will also think about your family’s financial decision while they decide whether or not to admit you.

 Need aware colleges and universities consider financial situations in their admissions process because they know that students who require a financial aid package will cost the school more money to attend compared to a student who will be able to pay the school’s tuition in full.
 This means that, hypothetically, if the college had to decide between two similar applicants, they might choose the one who requires less or no financial aid.
 Especially due to rising costs, need aware schools take into account the applicants’ ability to pay when they make their admission decisions.
 However, this does not mean that you should feel discouraged from applying to need aware schools!

 As we mentioned above, colleges consider a wide range of different aspects of an application.
 Depending on how strong your application is (like having an exceptional GPA, high test scores, great teacher recommendation letters, etc), you might end up earning more scholarship money from need aware schools than need blind schools.

 While you should definitely consider applying to need aware schools, it may depend on your family’s personal financial status.
 For a list of need aware colleges and universities, see the next section!

 - Alma College